Public endpoint connectivity for Virtual Machines using Azure Standard Load Balancer in SAP high-availability scenarios

 If you are using Pacemaker with Azure fence agent in your high availability solution, then the VMs must have outbound connectivity to the Azure management API.
 The article presents several options to enable you to select the option that is best suited for your scenario.

 When implementing high availability for SAP solutions via clustering, one of the necessary components is Azure Load Balancer.
 Azure offers two load balancer SKUs: standard and basic.

 Standard Azure load balancer offers some advantages over the Basic load balancer.
 For instance, it works across Azure Availability zones, it has better monitoring and logging capabilities for easier troubleshooting, reduced latency.
 The “HA ports” feature covers all ports, that is, it is no longer necessary to list all individual ports.

 There are some important differences between the basic and the standard SKU of Azure load balancer.
 One of them is the handling of outbound traffic to public end point.
 For full Basic versus Standard SKU load balancer comparison, see Load Balancer SKU comparison.

 When VMs without public IP addresses are placed in the backend pool of internal (no public IP address) Standard Azure load balancer, there is no outbound connectivity to public end points, unless additional configuration is done.

 If a VM is assigned a public IP address, or the VM is in the backend pool of a load balancer with public IP address, it will have outbound connectivity to public end points.

 SAP systems often contain sensitive business data.
-It is rarely acceptable for VMs hosting SAP systems to have public IP addresses.
+It is rarely acceptable for VMs hosting SAP systems to be accessible via public IP addresses.
 At the same time, there are scenarios, which would require outbound connectivity from the VM to public end points.